varunmaharana/commclassroomBackend/docs/readme.md

   - to allow users to write a review for a course
   - to allow users to update their review for a course
   - to allow users to delete their review of a course
-  - to allow users (admins) to moderate the reviews, i.e. change their status etc
+  - to allow users (admins) to moderate the reviews, i.e. change their status etc.